ris-iris/structures_and_algorithms_2term/README.md

 # Structures and algorithm
 ## 2nd term
-Here there are some of my home assigments.
+Here there are some of my home assignments.